vcamelblue2/Cle.js/README.md

 </table>

-Clean.js  `is not a "all-or-nothing"` framework, it can be mixed up with other frameworks, this way applications can be gradually migrated to cle or take the best from different worlds with `mashups` (eg. simple status management with props, scope, signal and dbus, or "zero imports" for components declaration).
+Cle.js  `is not a "all-or-nothing"` framework, it can be mixed up with other frameworks, this way applications can be gradually migrated to cle or take the best from different worlds with `mashups` (eg. simple status management with props, scope, signal and dbus, or "zero imports" for components declaration).
 See the `React mashup` example in src/demo/mashups/react.

-Clean.js can be installed from `NPM`, for structured projects, or it can be also imported directly from `CDN`, for fast prototyping or small, simple pure-js-based projects (it doesn't require to be compiled, as it leverage on es6 modules with benefits for DX, eg. start dev server for big projects).
+Cle.js can be installed from `NPM`, for structured projects, or it can be also imported directly from `CDN`, for fast prototyping or small, simple pure-js-based projects (it doesn't require to be compiled, as it leverage on es6 modules with benefits for DX, eg. start dev server for big projects).
 Cle promotes open-source and suggest to avoid "security-by-obfuscation" pratiques and just minimize the code for production.

-Clean.js `is fast`.
-For his POJO nature one of it's major improve w.r.t other frameworks is that reactivity is not achieved by using virtual dom and diffing algorithms, instead it leverage the "caged" system and very a fast "static analysis" to determinate the dependencies between components, props, attrs etc, in order to re-render parts only in reaction to changes.
+Cle.js `is fast`.
+For his Pure Objects nature one of it's major improve w.r.t other frameworks is that reactivity is not achieved by using virtual dom and diffing algorithms, instead it leverage the "caged" system and very a fast "static analysis" to determinate the dependencies between components, props, attrs etc, in order to re-render parts only in reaction to changes.
 Lazy loading and rendering does the rest.
 This makes cle `really fast`.

 Another remarkable improve is that `components are just object`, still editable, customizable and extensible, also if taken from NPM (in other frameworks everything a component can do should be "prepared" from developers).
 This lead for eg. UI library developers to create and `handle less code`, because components are not sealed, or handle re-hydration in different ways.

-Clean.js it's also a `"meta-language" first`.
+Cle.js it's also a `"meta-language" first`.
 In other words something like JSON: a syntax readable both by Humans & Computers that does not require compilation.
-This means that it's easy to build `other syntax/frameworks` with CLE.
+This means that it's easy to build `other syntax/frameworks` with Cle.
 In this framework you will find `different` styles & techniques, each with pro and cons, but ALL styles can be used together and mixed as you prefer.

 Inspired mostly by:
   - `QML` (id, scoping & naming, true "reactive" properties, events as signals & slot, mangling for declarations, coding by convention, everything has a signal, component editing from external, assignment system, elements/ref by ID, auto context/scope)